A cosy Loft Rooftop

 The Morocco Store, at 1 Leathermarket Street, is tucked away at the heart of Bermondsey's cultural milieu, amid a low-rise, architectural setting, where its structure's bare bones are preserved in an array of brick, concrete, steel and timber details.
 When our clients moved into this top floor loft apartment with two rooftop terraces, there was no delay in transforming its outdoor spaces to maximise liveability and sustain continual use.
 The two-floor interior comprises a vast, hollow core, enveloped by small roof terraces on either side, and presents a textural medley of modern gadgetry, ethnic artefacts and subtropical flora, orchestrated by our charismatic, flamboyant clients.
 Soon after commencing this project, the neighbours approached us to design their trio of roof terraces, and given an interconnecting fire escape route, we set out to reinvent the building's outdoor essence with an integrated sequence and a verdantly landscaped frontage.

-While the roof terraces' exterior concrete walling wasn't presentable, we utilised smooth Balau hardwood to build cladding, and mitigate its obtrusiveness, producing a congruous, indoor-outdoor synthesis, delineated in a concise, detail design anthology – expressed through decking, shelves and custom-built planters.
+While the roof terraces' concrete walling wasn't presentable, we utilised smooth Balau hardwood to build cladding, and mitigated its obtrusiveness by producing a congruous, indoor-outdoor synthesis of decking, shelves and custom-built planters.
 While the north terrace's vista remains unobstructed, featuring expansive landmark views, the south-facing roof terrace required privacy from Antonine Heights in City Walk, off Bermondsey's Long Lane.
 We devised an original louvre screen to enhance seclusion, and let sunrays filter to the terrace.
 To save precious, horizontal space, the planting is positioned along the rooftop's parapet wall, augmented by focal point tree receptacles.
-By designing angular patterns, maximising vertical space, and infusing a high contrast colour scheme, this minuscule roof terrace extends its spatial make-up through transient daylight nuances, textured foliage and reflecting, powder-coated fitted troughs.
+By designing angular patterns, maximising vertical space and infusing a high contrast colour scheme, this minuscule roof terrace extends its spatial make-up through transient daylight nuances, textured foliage and reflecting, powder-coated roof garden troughs.

 With non-stop, vibrant music immersing this quaint loft backdrop, its rooftops' inherent intimacy, albeit nondescript design beginnings, was amplified by our clients' inspiring pursuit of detailed perfection and cultural gusto.
 The north-facing roof terrace features a multi-stemmed Himalayan silver birch tree, forming a dainty canopy above evergreen sedges, which flank a water trough displaying three bubble fountains.
 Wood details are continued from the second roof terrace and interior to generate a hardwood continuum – maintaining a cohesive expanse, and enlarging apparent depth amid outdoor compactness.
 Across both rooftops, the remaining rendered walls were coated in vivid magenta pink, reiterated with lush clumps of Phormium ‘Apricot Queen’, bright upholstery and a spectrum of personal ornaments.
 Fond of alfresco cooking, sunbathing and relentless rooftop socialising, our clients' passion for loft living, their home and rooftop terraces surpass confined outdoor spaces through sustained multifunctionality.